gragonvlad/serverOneRel18/README.md

 * **BSD**, 32 bit and 64 bit.
 [FreeBSD][23], [NetBSD][24], [OpenBSD][25] and
   [DragonFly][26] are recommended.

 Of course, newer versions should work, too.
-In case of Windows, matching server version will work, too.
+In the case of Windows, matching server versions will work, too.

 Compilers
 ---------
-Building *MangosOne* is currently possible with these compilers:
+Building *Mangos* is currently possible with these compilers:

 * **Microsoft Visual Studio (Express[^1])**, 32 bit and 64 bit.
 Both
   [Visual Studio][30] and the Express editions of [Visual Studio][31]